• Skip to primary navigation

 How do you make southern mac and cheese from scratch?

-1. First, cook your macaroni until it's nice and tender, drain it, and stir in some butter.
+1. First, cook your macaroni noodles until they're nice and tender, drain it, and stir in some butter.

-3. Add in your grated cheeses and seasonings, then stir in your buttered macaroni.
+3. Add in your grated cups of cheese and seasonings, then stir in your buttered macaroni and your egg.

-4. Pour the mixture into a greased casserole dish, then top with more cheese and bake!
+4. Pour the mixture into a buttered baking dish or casserole dish, then top with remaining cheese and bake until it's golden brown and bubbling!

 Equipment

-The first tool you'll need is a cheese grater.
-Then all you'll need is a a 3-quart casserole pan or 9x13 baking pan and a stock pot to boil your pasta!
+The first thing you'll need for this simple macaroni and cheese is a cheese grater.
+Then all you'll need is a a 3-quart casserole pan or 9x13 baking pan and a large pot or stock pot to boil your pasta!

 It's a matter of texture.
 In this recipe, we're going for a creamy, yet slightly firm custard-like filling.
 It's a texture that is distinct from stovetop macaroni and cheese.
-Many baked macaroni and cheese recipes use a roux to make a cheese sauce on the stovetop, and then transfer the mac and cheese to a dish, add more cheese and/or breadcrumbs, and bake it.
+Many baked macaroni and cheese recipes use a roux to make a cheese sauce on the stovetop, and then transfer the mac and cheese to a dish, add more cheese and/or bread crumbs, and bake it.
+That's why I do in my Smoked Mac and Cheese with Bacon!

 In my experience, the texture is different in a roux-based mac and cheese than with a custard mac and cheese.
-So making our southern baked mac and cheese with egg and evaporated milk makes it come out a bit firmer and more casserole-like, but still able to achieve that rich creaminess that we all love!
+So making our southern baked mac and cheese evaporated milk and egg makes it come out a bit firmer and more casserole-like, but still able to achieve that rich creaminess that we all love!
+Plus, you won't have to add the extra step of making a roux -- everyone loves an easy southern mac and cheese recipe!

 Why use evaporated milk in mac and cheese?

-If you've ever made a pumpkin pie, a flan, or my Brown Butter Sweet Potato Pie, you may be familiar with evaporated milk.
+If you've ever made a pumpkin pie, a flan, or my Eggnog Bread Pudding, you may be familiar with evaporated milk.
 Evaporated milk is simply milk where some of the water has, well, evaporated.
 Because of the missing water, it has a higher protein content than regular milk.
 That makes everything creamier without adding extra fat (the way heavy cream would).
 It's perfect in baked goods when you want to create a custard made from eggs and milk, because it adds extra creaminess compared to regular milk.

 What is the difference between evaporated milk and regular milk?

 Evaporated milk has more protein than regular milk, but less fat than heavy cream, which gives this easy baked macaroni and cheese a thick, creamy filling without too much greasiness.
-Evaporated milk is also not refrigerated in most places, so you can get it in the baking aisle or on Amazon!
+It's also not refrigerated in most places, so you can get it in the baking aisle or on Amazon!
+Evaporated milk is a major ingredient in my Banana Pudding Cheesecake Squares!

 What cheese should I use for mac and cheese?

 This is really up to you!
 I usually use at least one block of cheddar, sometimes one block of sharp cheddar and one block of mild cheddar.
 Other times, I switch it up and replace one of the cheddars with monterey jack, gouda, or mozzarella.
-Any semisoft cheese works great in this recipe.
+Any semisoft shredded cheeses work great in this easy baked mac and cheese recipe.

 Can I make this southern baked mac and cheese ahead of time?